 - Web Proxy Auto-Discovery Protocol (WPAD) and dynamic proxy detection are supported by using Windows endpoints only.
 Configure Linux and Mac endpoints using a static HTTP proxy address.

-- On Linux terminals, the RealTime Media Engine installer disables multimedia redirection in Linux Receiver.
-Thus, avoiding the Optimization Pack and Linux/Unix Receiver getting into a conflict when accessing video devices.
-However, other unified communications applications cannot support Generic USB redirection when accessed on a Linux terminal that has RealTime Media Engine installed.
+On Linux terminals, the RealTime Media Engine installer disables multimedia redirection in the Citrix Workspace app for Linux for 64-bit applications.
+Thus, avoiding the Optimization Pack and the Citrix Workspace app for Linux/Unix getting into a conflict when accessing video devices.
+However, other unified communications applications cannot support Generic USB redirection when accessed on a Linux terminal that has the RealTime Media Engine installed.

 - The date and time strings on USB telephone devices that have display capabilities are not properly localized.